Dr. Anthony Monteiro: Scholar, Public Intellectual, and Peace Activist

 Dr Monteiro was born in Philadelphia on October 31, 1945.
 He attended Lincoln University for his undergraduate education where he was exposed to ideas of the anticolonial movements and the American civil rights movement.
 As a young man he joined the Communist Party of USA and spent many years working in solidarity with African liberation movements under the leadership of Henry Winston.

 He went on to pursue a PhD in sociology.
 A former professor of African American Studies at Temple University, Dr. Monteiro is recognized for his scholarship that positions W.E.B.
 Du Bois not only as the father of modern sociology but as a seminal thinker for understanding modernity, democracy, and civilization.
 He has argued that Du Bois’s analysis of the colorline and the Black Proletariat provides an indispensable framework for comprehending both American society and the broader world system.
-Dr. Monteiro’s intellectual work is deeply informed by his extensive history of international activism and solidarity.
+Dr. Monteiro’s intellectual work is informed by his extensive history of international activism and solidarity.
 In the 1970s and 80s, he served for 15 years as Executive Secretary of the National Anti-Imperialist Movement in Solidarity with African Liberation (NAIMSAL), where he worked closely with global leaders in the anti-apartheid and peace movements.
 His travels across Africa, including as a delegate to the Sixth Pan-African Congress in Tanzania, and his advocacy at the United Nations, cemented his worldview in Pan-African and Afro-Asian solidarity.

 A cornerstone of this international work was his collaboration with the esteemed Indian diplomat and peace activist, Padma Shri Enuga Sreenivasulu Reddy, then Director of the UN Special Committee Against Apartheid.
 Together, they campaigned to isolate the apartheid regime and secure the freedom of Nelson Mandela.
 This partnership places Dr. Monteiro within a direct lineage of the 20th-century Indian and African American collaborative struggle against racism and colonialism, a history he actively seeks to rekindle and advance.